ProgramMax/max/Documentation/max/v0/Containers/Range_ctor.md

 ## Note

-This ctor does not enforce that Maximum >= Minimum.
+This ctor does not enforce Maximum >= Minimum.
 It is the developer's responsibility to provide valid values.
 A convenience function, [max::Containers::MakeRange](MakeRange.md), is provided to order the values.

 ## Signature